-The idea of LambWatch was inspired by Hencam.
+LambWatch was inspired by Hencam.
 After seeing the interest in Hencam, we thought that people might also be interested in watching the random goings on at a small farm on the Yorkshire / Lancashire border too; and so LambWatch was born!
-This page contains a bit of background information about LambWatch.
+The technology is also useful for monitoring our animals on our farm.

 As well as lambs and sheep, you could also spot our free-range hens pottering around in the grass as well as pheasants, birds and squirrels!
 When there is not much happening, there is usually a blue tit or two on the nut feeder to keep you entertained!
 Keep your eyes peeled for the woodpecker which visits the feeder from time to time on a daily basis!
 It's great to receive messages of "sightings" from our viewers when they spot something of interest on the webcam.